ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished tic-tac-toe

 **Thoughts:** Finalized it!
 Feeling pretty accomplished with my work, curious as to where I can go to have someone critique my code.

+### Day 48: August 5, 2021

+**Today's Progress**: Learned about JS classes

+**Thoughts:** Pretty confusing at first but eventually I started to understand it, but as of now I don't really see much of a big use other than it just being syntax sugar